nikhilgawai/Driver_Drowsiness-Detection-on-Jetson-Nano-2GB/README.md

-# Drowsiness Detection on Yolov5 using Jetson Nano 2gb Developer Kit.
+# Drowsiness Detection on Jetson Nano 2GB Developer Kit using Yolov5.

 Drowsiness detection system which will detect whether a person is feeling sleepy or not based on his/her behaviour of yawning while driving a vehicle.